Keelen-Fisher/reading-notes/Class3Notes.md

 - You are also able to keep track of your save states through saving and creating messages in each commit (or snapshot)
 - The *head* , means that you are currently saved on this state right now.

+## Understanding GitHub:
+- **NOT** a git
+- You can share code with other developers

+## Repository:
+- It is a collection of files within git and GitHub